bootdotdev/blog/content/cryptography/how-sha-2-works-step-by-step-sha-256.md

   - /img/800/1_Gs1cLsPT1FdiGZeI0h2RiQ-scaled-e1594217355954.webp
 ---

 SHA-2 (Secure Hash Algorithm 2), of which SHA-256 is a part, is one of the most popular [hash algorithms](/cryptography/very-basic-intro-to-hash-functions-sha-256-md-5-etc/) around.
 A cryptographic hash, also often referred to as a "digest", "fingerprint" or "signature", is an *almost perfectly unique* string of characters that is generated from a separate piece of input text.
-For example, SHA-256 generates a 256-bit (32-byte) signature.
+SHA-256 generates a 256-bit (32-byte) signature.

-Further down in this article, we will break down each step of SHA 256's [cryptographic algorithm](/cryptography/what-is-cryptography/) and work through a real example by hand.
+Towards the end of this article, I'll break down each step of SHA 256's [cryptographic algorithm](/cryptography/what-is-cryptography/), and work through a real example by hand.
+If you're interested in learning cryptography with hands-on code examples, you can also check out my ["Learn Cryptography" course on Boot.dev](https://boot.dev/learn/learn-cryptography).

-## Try generating a SHA 256 hash
+## Generate a SHA 256 hash

-If you're not familiar with SHA-256, try out the online generator below.
-Just enter any message and click the "hash" button.
+If you're not familiar with SHA-256, try this online generator.
+Enter any message and click the "hash" button.

 {{< sha256gen >}}

-## What is a cryptographic hash function?
+## What is SHA-256?

+SHA-256 is a standard hash function, so the real question is, "what's a hash function"?

-Like we mentioned above, a cryptographic hash function generates a "fingerprint" for a given input string.
-For example, if we were to hash the entire text of JRR Tolkien's "The Lord of The Rings" series using the SHA 256 algorithm, we would get a 256-bit output almost unique to that book's text.
+A cryptographic hash function generates a "fingerprint" of an input string.
+For example, if we were to hash the entire text of JRR Tolkien's "The Lord of The Rings" series using the SHA 256 algorithm, we would get a 256-bit output unique to that book's text.
 If we changed even a single letter in the book, the output hash would be *wildly* different.

-It's worth noting that we say the output of a hash is "almost unique" because there are a **finite** number of output strings.
-After all, the output of SHA-256 is always 256 bits long, which means it has a fixed size.
-The number of possible inputs, however, is **infinite**, meaning some inputs will hash to the same output.
+It's worth noting that the output of a hash is "almost unique" because there are a *finite* number of output strings.
+After all, the output of SHA-256 is *always* 256 bits long, which means it has a fixed size.
+The number of possible inputs, however, is *infinite*, meaning some inputs will hash to the same output.
 When this happens, it's called a "collision", and it is nearly impossible.
 After all, in SHA-256 there are `2^256` possible outputs.
 Let me write out that number for you:

 ```
 115,792,089,237,316,195,423,570,985,008,687,907,853,269,984,665,640,564,039,457,584,007,913,129,639,936 possible outputs for SHA-256